codingPhuc/Learning_Programming_vault/Learning/Learning technique.md

 ## do more mock exam
 - you  should study to get knowledge not to get exam
 - you should add in a fair to your exam  look as a person that have a high mark
-- make your easy more pearty
+- make your easy more partly

 ## do one thing at a time
 share focus mode in devices